christian-hilbe/christian-hilbe.github.io/index.md

 layout: default
 ---

-I am the group leader of the [Max Planck Research Group on the Dynamics of Social Behavior](http://web.evolbio.mpg.de/social-behaviour/).
+Since 2025, I am Professor of Game Theory and Evolutionary Dynamics, at [IT:U](https://it-u.at/en/).
-In our group, we explore social behavior (mostly cooperative behavior), using mathematics, computer simulations, and behavioral experiments.
+In my group, we explore social behavior (mostly cooperative behavior), using mathematics, computer simulations, and behavioral experiments.
+Before joining IT:U, I was the group leader of the [Max Planck Research Group on the Dynamics of Social Behavior](http://web.evolbio.mpg.de/social-behaviour/).

 For much of our work, we use evolutionary game theory.
 This framework asks how traits or (strategic) behaviors spread in a population.